Surgical Error

 Because there are many different surgeries, associated risks, and variables relating to a patient’s condition and underlying circumstances, determining if a provider’s conduct amounted to negligence requires a personalized case review.

-At The Becker Law Firm, our surgical error attorneys conduct in-depth investigations and work with experts who can provide testimony as to whether a surgeon’s work or other aspects of patient care fell below accepted standards.
+At The Becker Law Firm, our surgical error attorneys in Ohio conduct in-depth investigations and work with experts who can provide testimony as to whether a surgeon’s work or other aspects of patient care fell below accepted standards.
+We can help you better evaluate your rights and options during a personalized consultation.

-The value of any medical malpractice action is also dependent on the specific facts involved.
 While every case is unique, victims of medical negligence may be entitled to compensation for:

 • Past and future medical expenses